 In 2022, an SME in the interior design sector let their domain expire for 3 days due to forgetting to renew it.
 Another party bought the domain and exploited its previous reputation to scam customers via email.
 This incident caused losses of over 80 million VND and nearly a month of suspended sales operations (Source: VietnamBiz, 2022).

-⚠️ Warning: An expired domain becomes public property – anyone can buy it and use it for malicious purposes.
+⚠️ Warning: Expired domain names will become public property – anyone can buy them back and use them for the wrong purposes.

 Brief takeaway